Ethiel97/bounce_tap/README.md

-- A great flutter package for an **on-tap bounce** animation on any flutter widget
+- A great flutter and efficacious package for an **on-tap bounce** animation on any flutter widget

 ## Usage